yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_containers/configure_edge_agent.md

 If you have an AMPLIFY account, you can log in to the [AMPLIFY Platform](https://platform.axway.com/) and look up for information about your subscriptions and service entitlements.
 If you do not have an AMPLIFY account, most likely you are using products under licenses, and you do not have any subscriptions.
 If you are unsure whether usage tracking applies to you, contact your Axway representative or [Axway support](https://support.axway.com/).

 The AMPLIFY Edge Agent allows you to set up, report, and monitor usage data for Axway cloud services and on-premises products that you use under subscription agreements.
+You must connect your API Gateway to the Edge Agent, so that the gateway can automatically send usage data to the Edge Agent, which will send usage reports to the AMPLIFY platform.

 <!--
 Ask the product team: